entur/ukur/README.md

 [Stoppestedsregisteret](https://stoppested.entur.org) to look them up.
-The SIRI messages received from Anshar uses both stop places and quays to identify affected stops, so both must be provided to receive all messages regarding a stop (no mapping between quays and stop places in Ukur).
-Unknown stops are ignored (as they never will be referenced).
+The SIRI messages received from Anshar uses both stop places and quays to identify affected stops, so both must be provided to receive all messages regarding a stop (no mapping between quays and stop places in Ukur - yet...).
+Stops not following the national id format are ignored (as they never will be referenced).

 ### The push endpoint
 Ukur will **post** SIRI data as `application/xml` to the per subscription configured pushAddress after